Outlets at Legends: Legends Bay Casino

 In 2010, Olympia Gaming won approval to develop a new hotel-casino, to be called Legends Bay Casino-Resort.
 While the hotel-casino had been part of the original plans for the location, after the 2008 recession, the casino was put on hold.
 A permit was approved to build Legends Bay Casino in May 2020, but Olympia Gaming said they were holding off on construction due to the pandemic and state of the gaming market.
 Olympia Gaming announced in March 2021 that it was breaking ground on the casino, to be named Legends Bay Casino.
 The facility is designed to be 80,000 square feet with a casino, bars, restaurants, and a sportsbook.
-On the other side of the property is the Galaxy Theater, and on the other side are Hampton Inn and Suites and Residence Inn hotels.
+On one side of the property is the Galaxy Theater, and on the other side are Hampton Inn and Suites and Residence Inn hotels.
 Opening date is expected for the summer of 2022.
 The casino is the first to be built in the Reno-Sparks metropolitan area since 1995.
 It will also have valet parking and both table games and slot machines.

+The 80,000-square foot casino opened August 30, 2022, with 665 slot machines, 10 table games and a variety of dining options.
+Its sportsbook is run by local operator Circa Sports.